MarkLee7925/Optical-Interconnection-Network/README.md

 ## Datasets:

-The .csv file used in this project contains 640 samples, each indicating a performance measurement.
+The .csv file used in this project contains 640 samples, each indicating a performance measurement (feature).
 Additional information about each feature can be found in the optical_data_features.txt file.
 Both files are located in the data folder.

+Although the original dataset contains 640 samples, 10 of them were outliers which indicated the Channel Utilization was over 100%.
+To ensure more consistent results, these samples were removed for prediction.

 ## Results:

-This project utilizes a Deep Neural Network (DNN) to predict the Channel Utilization (dependent variable) trends.
-The original dataset contains 640 samples.
-However, 10 of them were outliers in that those samples indicated the Channel Utilization was over 100%.
+The following models were implemented in this project:

+- (Multiple) Linear Regression (LR)
+- Support Vector Regression (SVR)
+- XGBoost (XGB)
+- Deep Neural Network (DNN)

-The actual results are illustrated and found in the cleaned version of the project (Optical_DNN_cleaned.ipynb).
+For the DNN model, the actual results are illustrated and found in the cleaned version of the project (Optical_DNN_cleaned.ipynb).
 The original, raw dataset was used to showcase the effects of random noise and interference in a seperate script (Optical_DNN_original.ipynb).
 This is done for illustration purposes only.

 ## References: